 Carl served four years in the U.S. Navy as an Operations Specialist.
 During that time, he served as Ship's Photographer on two commands as a collateral duty.
 His first formal training in photography was at a Navy base in Yokosuka, Japan, in a traditional "wet" dark room with black and white film.

 Following the Navy, Carl attended college at the University of Minnesota, where he took two photography classes, including one that focused on the Ansel Adams "Zone System."
 Carrying on what he learned in the Navy, he developed a photojournalistic style.

 After college, Carl worked for two summers at Wilderness Canoe Base, a base camp on Seagull Lake on the edge of the Boundary Waters Canoe Area Wilderness in northern Minnesota.
 He led guided canoe trips, helped manage the base camp, and learned to become a naturalist.
 It was also during that time that the natural world started to grab his photographic attention.

-He also became inspired by Minnesota photographers Jim Brandenburg and the Blacklock family, as well as by the writings of Sigurd Olson.
+He also became inspired by Minnesota photographers Jim Brandenburg and Craig, Nadine and Les Blacklock, as well as by the writings of Sigurd Olson.

 Carl moved to Anchorage, Alaska, in 1999.
 He resides there in the Anchorage hillside with his wife, Michelle.

 Carl has been recognized as the Artist-in-Residence for three national parks: Gates of the Arctic (2007), Badlands (2009) and Rocky Mountain National Park (2009).
 Carl has also served on the panel that selects the Artist-in-Residence for Gates of the Arctic and Rocky Mountain National Parks.